-Our LTIP grants SARs to our eligible key executives and advisors.
-Under the LTIP, we recognize the services we receive from the eligible key executives and advisors, and our liability to pay for those services, as the eligible key executives and advisors render services during the vesting period.
+Our 2007 to 2009 LTIP grants SARs to our eligible key executives and advisors.
+Under the 2007 to 2009 LTIP, we recognize the services we receive from the eligible key executives and advisors, and our liability to pay for those services, as the eligible key executives and advisors render services during the vesting period.
 We measure our liability, initially and at each reporting date until settled, at the fair value of the SARs, by applying an option valuation model, taking into account the terms and conditions on which the SARs were granted, and the extent to which the eligible key executives and advisors have rendered service to date.
 We recognize any changes in fair value at each reporting date until settled in our consolidated income statement.
 The estimates and assumptions are described in Note 25 - Share-based Payments and Employee Benefits and include, among other things, annual stock volatility, risk-free interest rate, dividends yield, the remaining life of options, and the fair value of common stock.
 While management believes that the estimates and assumptions used are reasonable and appropriate, significant differences in our actual experience or significant changes in the estimates and assumptions may materially affect the stock compensation costs charged to operations.
-The fair value of the LTIP recognized as expense for the three months ended March 31, 2010 and 2009 amounted to Php264 million and Php474 million, respectively.
-As at March 31, 2010 and December 31, 2009, outstanding LTIP liability amounted to Php4,846 and Php4,582 million, respectively.
-See Note 5 - Income and Expenses, Note 23 - Accrued Expenses and Other Current Liabilities and Note 25 - Share-based Payments and Employee Benefits.
+The fair value of the 2007 to 2009 LTIP recognized as expense for the six months ended June 30, 2009 amounted to Php882 million.
+As at December 31, 2009, outstanding 2007 to 2009 LTIP liability amounted to Php4,582 million, which was paid in April 2010.
+See Note 5 - Income and Expenses, Note 23 - Accrued Expenses and Other Current Liabilities and Note 25 - Sharebased Payments and Employee Benefits.